Australian Defence Force: Logistic support

 The ADF's logistics are managed by the Department of Defence's Capability Acquisition and Sustainment Group (CASG).
 The CASG was established in 2015 from the previously semi-independent Defence Materiel Organisation.
-The CASG is responsible for purchasing all forms of equipment and services used by the ADF and maintaining this equipment throughout its life of type.
+CASG is responsible for the acquisition of all materiel (except guided weapons and explosive ordnance) and services used by the ADF and maintaining this equipment throughout its life of type.

-The CASG is not responsible for directly supplying deployed ADF units; this is the responsibility of the Joint Logistics Command (JLC) and the single service logistic units.
+CASG is not directly responsible for supplying deployed ADF units; this is the responsibility of the Joint Logistics Command (JLC) and the single service logistic units, instead CASG has responsibility for the supply and transport of materiel from manufacturers to supply depots.
 These units include the Navy's Strategic Command and replenishment ships, the Army's 17th Sustainment Brigade and Combat Service Support Battalions, and the Combat Support Group RAAF.

 The ADF maintains stockpiles of ammunition, fuel and other supplies.
 Since the late 1990s, ammunition for the three services has been stored in a network of facilities managed by the JLC.
+The creation of a GWEO Group moved the responsibility of acquisition and sustainment of Explosive Materiel within the ADF from JLC and CASG to itself.
 The ADF also holds several months' worth of fuel for the Navy's vessels and several weeks' worth for aircraft and vehicles.
 A number of defence analysts have raised concerns over the adequacy of the fuel stockpile, especially as Australia is largely dependent on imports which could be disrupted in the event of war.

 The increasing role of the private sector forms an important trend in the ADF's logistics arrangements.
 During the 1990s many of the ADF's support functions were transferred to the private sector to improve the efficiency with which they were provided.
-Since these reforms most of the 'garrison' support services at military bases have been provided by private firms.
+Since these reforms most of the "garrison" support services at military bases have been provided by private firms.
 The reforms also led to many of the ADF's logistics units being disbanded or reduced in size.
 Since this time private firms have increasingly been contracted to provide critical support to ADF units deployed outside Australia.
 This support has included transporting equipment and personnel and constructing and supplying bases.